Regulators speed up big bank capital preparations

-LONDON (Reuters) - Global banking supervisors are speeding up work on tougher capital rules for the world’s top lenders, in a bid to dispel some of the regulatory uncertainty over a sector whose reckless behavior caused the credit crunch.
+LONDON, July 3 (Reuters) - Global banking supervisors are speeding up work on tougher capital rules for the world’s top lenders, in a bid to dispel some of the regulatory uncertainty over a sector whose reckless behaviour caused the credit crunch.

 The rules being applied are important partly because they will help define a top section of so-called global systemically important bank (GSIBs) and how much extra capital they need to hold.
 Phasing-in of the rules is due to start in 2016, with full compliance in 2019.